robifr/ledger/README.md

 Ledger is an Android app that helps automate sales orders, customer deposits, and debt tracking.
 Originally developed to support local shops, it reduces manual work and errors while ensuring accurate bookkeeping.
-The app works offline with all data stored locally, requiring no internet connection or user logins.
+The app scales to thousands of entries with no performance loss and works offline by storing all data locally, requiring no internet connection or user logins.

 Direct download available below:<br>
 <a href="https://github.com/robifr/ledger/releases/latest">